 - After each use, wipe down the sink with convenient cleaning wipes.
 Do not forget to wipe it dry, or else it shall cause spotting over some time.

 - Scrub the areas around the faucets and other hard to reach areas with a toothbrush.

 - Do not use abrasive cleaners such as scouring pads, scouring powders, steel wool, and so on.

 - To keep the sink drains clean, make sure you put hot water down the drain at least once a week.
 Moreover, from time to time, pour some bleach in the sink and leave it overnight or at least for one hour.

 - When dealing with clogged sink drain in the bathroom, put a tablespoon of regular table salt in it.
 Next, pour a quarter cup of plain white vinegar.
 Let it sit for about an hour.
 Finally, run hot water down the drain.
-If the sink drainage is still slow, repeat this procedure again.
+If the sink drain is still slow, repeat this procedure.

 - For stubborn drain clogs, use a plunger and snake.
 Here is an article explaining how to clear a clogged drain yourself, using inexpensive tools.